MeMory-of-MOtion/docker-loco3d/README.md

   * Time interval of the contact phase
   * Centroidal State trajectory (c,dc,L)
   * Centroidal control trajectory (ddc,dL)
 * TEST NAME config.csv, TEST NAME vel.csv, TEST NAME acc.csv contain the configuration, velocity, acceleration for each join along the trajectory.
-The first column corresponds to time.
+The first column corresponds to time. **Note:** There is a mismatch in the time between this files and the ContactSequence file.
+There is an offset of 0.5 second at the beginning and at the end of the motion which is not present in the ContactSequence timings.
 * TEST NAME.hip, TEST NAME.zmp, TEST NAME.pos are files that can be used to test the movement with openHRP (simulation software).
   * TEST NAME.zmp contains the reference zmp trajectory in the local robot frame.
   * TEST NAME.pos contains the configurations.